Last updated: 2019-12-04 10:08:21PDF

-- How is AIA charged?
+- How is AIA billed?

-- How is accelerating traffic charged?
+- How is accelerated traffic billed?

-What is Anycast Internet Acceleration?
+What is AIA?

 |Anycast EIP||Non-Anycast EIP|

-|IP publishing region||Multiple||One|
+|IP publishing region||Multiple||Single|

-|Network price||Higher unit price, billed based on accelerated traffic||Cheap, billed at normal Internet price|
+|Network price||Higher unit price and billed by accelerated traffic||Cheaper and billed at the public network price|

 What is an acceleration region?